-The whole armor is the expression of your full trust in God and what He has done for you through Jesus Christ.
+The whole armor of God is the expression of your full trust in God and what He has done for you through Jesus Christ.
 Your victory in spiritual warfare was secured at the cross of Christ and the blood that was shed there (Rev. 12:11).

 A wrong understanding of the armor of God can lead to confusion about what the Chrisitan life is about.
 If taken out of the context of the Bible, it can become a distraction from the main and plain teachings of Jesus.

 One of the greatest revivals in the history of the early church took place in Ephesus.
 The Gospel went to the entire region of Asia Minor in 2 years and unusual miracles took place to confirm the message of Jesus.
 It toppled the worship of a Roman goddess and many people burned their magic scrolls to follow Jesus instead.

 All this took place because of the message of the Gospel that Paul lays out in Ephesians.
 The Gospel conquered the Roman Empire one heart, one home at a time.
 It transformed the culture of the region without direct political involvement, big budgets, or events.
 It was the raw power of the Gospel, including the right application of it through the armor of God.

 In this article, let’s look at what putting on the full armor of God means in more detail so you can apply it correctly to your life.
 The full armor is meant to bring strength, stability and encouragement so you can receive all that God has for you.